Author Arnon Yasha Yves Grunberg was born in Amsterdam in 1971. He lives and works in New York City.

 In September 2018 he published the novel Goede mannen.

 Grunberg's work has been translated into twenty-nine different languages.

-He writes reports, book reviews and essays for the Dutch newspaper NRC Handelsblad, a daily column for de Volkskrant (Footnote), a weekly column for the Belgian magazine Humo (The Mailbox of Arnon Grunberg), the magazine VPRO Gids, the magazine Vrij Nederland (Grunberg Helps), and a monthly column for Wordt Vervolgd, the Dutch magazine of Amnesty International.
+He writes reports, book reviews, columns and essays for the Dutch newspapers NRC Handelsblad and de Volkskrant, a monthly column for the Belgian magazine Humo (The Mailbox of Arnon Grunberg), for Wordt Vervolgd, the Dutch magazine of Amnesty International, and the magazine Vrij Nederland (Grunberg Helps), and a weekly column for the magazine VPRO Gids.

 Regularly he publishes essays and stories in literary magazine Hollands Maandblad.

 Grunberg also wrote a blog for the online literary magazine Words Without Borders from 2005 till 2010.

 He contributed to for example The New York Times, The Times of London, L'Espresso, Internazionale, Aftonbladet, Tages-Anzeiger, Süddeutsche Zeitung, Der Standard, Die Welt, Die Zeit, Neue Zürcher Zeitung, SonntagsZeitung, Libération, Courrier International, Culture + Travel, Salon.com, n+1 Magazine and Bookforum.